woheller69/solxpect/README.md

 # solXpect

-solXpect forecasts the output of your solar power plant

-This app takes direct and diffuse radiation data from Open-Meteo.com, calculates the position of the sun and projects the radiation on your solar panel.
+solXpect is an app that forecasts the output of your solar power plant by using direct and diffuse radiation data from Open-Meteo.com, calculating the position of the sun, and projecting the radiation on your solar panel.
-It shows the estimated energy production for the next hours and up to 16 days.
-The hourly values are calculated for the preceding hour.
-So if there are 150 Wh shown at 11:00 this means you can expect 150 Wh between 10:00 and 11:00.
+It shows the estimated energy production for the next 16 days, with hourly values calculated for the preceding hour.
+As an example, if there are 150 Wh shown at 11:00 this means you can expect 150 Wh between 10:00 and 11:00.
+To use solXpect, you simply enter your latitude and longitude coordinates, as well as the azimuth and tilt of your solar panel.
+You also enter information about the peak power, efficiency, temperature coefficient, and area of your solar panel, as well as the maximum power and efficiency of your inverter.
+Additionally, solXpect allows you to define shading on your solar panels by specifying the minimum elevation of the sun necessary for the sun to hit the solar panels, as well as the percentage of shading for elevations below this value.

-If you have several modules pointing in different directions you can define them as separate locations and switch on 'show sum' in preferences.
-Then all locations with same latitude/longitude are summarized.
-In this case you should define your location names as 'myPV | part1', 'myPV | part2', etc.
+If you have multiple solar panels with the same latitude and longitude but pointing in different directions, you can define them as separate locations and use the 'show sum' feature to summarize their output.
-In 'show sum' mode the location is then shown as 'myPV' and '|' is taken as delimiter in this case.
+Overall, solXpect is a powerful tool for optimizing the use of your own energy and reduce your energy costs.

 <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/01.png" width="150"/> <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/02.png" width="150"/> <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/03.png" width="150"/> <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/04.png" width="150"/>